equinor/witsml-explorer/CONTRIBUTING.md

   }
 }
 ```
-Note that the name can be a full path to the database file.
+Note that the name should contain the .db extension.
+It can be a full path to the database file if you want to store it in a different folder.

 ## Running
 The database, backend and frontend must be running at the same time for WE to work properly.